The Department of Psychiatry Fellowship

 As the only Pediatric Palliative Care Social Work Fellowship in the country, the fellow will have the opportunity to participate in an intensive clinical and didactic training experience.
-As part of the PACT interdisciplinary training program, the fellow will work closely with our Medical and Nurse practitioner fellows and will receive social work specific as well as more general palliative care training.
+As part of the PACT inter-professional training program, the fellow will work closely with our Medical and Nurse Practitioner fellows and will receive social work specific as well as more robust palliative care training across the life span..
 The fellow will have the opportunity to work with patients and their families, as well as facilitate and administer a parent/sibling bereavement group.
 There will be opportunities to gain knowledge and experience with related community resources, hospice and bereavement services.

-PACT provides inpatient and outpatient patient care and care in the community and home settings.
-The fellow functions as part of an inter-disciplinary team and is responsible for consultation with other medical providers.
+PACT provides inpatient and outpatient care as well as support in the community and home settings.
+The fellow functions as part of an inter-professional team and is responsible for consultation with other medical providers.
 The fellowship experience includes academic responsibilities including grand rounds and QI projects.

 All social work fellows at Children's participate in didactic seminars and a fellows’ discussion group.